Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 ## Objective for Evaluation Agent

 ## Action Statement
+Analyze the character interaction dynamics between Cipher and Marcus Reynolds to enhance understanding of their ideological conflicts regarding AI economic policies and prepare a report on the implications for the narrative.

+## Action Statement
 Conduct a comprehensive evaluation of the performance data related to the newly integrated character Cipher from recent updates in the project files, focusing specifically on its economic impact and interaction dynamics with other characters.

 ## Source Files
+- **Files to Analyze**:
+  - `characters/ai_protagonists/cipher/relationships.md`: Focus on Cipher's relationship dynamics with Marcus.
+  - `characters/human_characters/marcus_reynolds/relationships.md`: Examine Marcus's perspective on his interactions with Cipher.
+  - `scenes/cipher_marcus_interaction.md`: Review the dialogue and interactions to gather context and tone.
 - **Files to Analyze**:
   - `demande.md`
   - `evaluation.md`